rcax-project/rteps/RTEP-2.md

 Project adoption plays a pivotal role in its success.
 Presently, there are only approximately 200 unique holders of RCAX after the initial halving period.
 This figure falls short of building a robust and vibrant community, and my concern is that the aggressive halving timeline in place might deter potential newcomers from participating in the project.
 Consequently, I propose a more gradual reduction in the halving timeline to enhance its attractiveness for new entrants.

-Solution C1/A is the brainchild of 'Warm Beer,' while Solution C1/B has been put forward by Discord user 'ulang.'
+Solution C1/A is the proposal of `Warm Beer`, while Solution C1/B has been put forward by Discord user `ulang`.
 The community has the option to choose between these proposals or maintain the current halving timeline.

 ### [C2]